 Individuals with cognitive disabilities often have difficulties with reading, math and visual comprehension.
 They also struggle with memory retention and have attention deficits.
-These Individuals can use the following adaptive technology to assist in meeting their academic and personal goals:
+These Individuals can use the following Assistive Technology to assist in meeting their academic and personal goals:

 Kurzweil 3000 is used by those with learning disabilities.
 It is computer software used to read various types of documents, including items scanned using a scanner.
 The software can read on the internet, can be used as a read-back in the writing process and offers a number of tools to aid one's study skills.
 Individuals who have difficulty reading materials often find success when reading along with a reading software like Kurzweil 3000.